zanppa/tf101_scripts/README.md

 ```

 ## fixlidclose.py
-This is a modified script to shut down screen, toggel off touchpad and touchscreen (and/or keyboard).
+This is a modified script to shut down screen, toggle off touchpad and touchscreen (and/or keyboard).
 This version monitors the DBUS variables of the tf101monitor.py.

 There is also a hack to work around blank screen when opening the lid.
+This was only necessary with newer Xorg which used Nouveau drivers (because the Tegra driver was no longer supported), and the feature is now removed.

 The original script is from [DjDill's Lubuntu 14.04](https://forum.xda-developers.com/showthread.php?t=2648862).